kecsap/tensorflow_cpp_packaging/README.md

 ```
 sudo apt-get install make g++-6 cmake git dpkg-dev debhelper quilt python3 autogen autoconf libtool fakeroot
 ```
-   Note: Gcc 6 is needed for the build process because gcc 5 has a linking bug and Tensorflow does not compile with the shipped gcc 5 in Ubuntu Xenial.
+   Note: Gcc 6 is needed for the build process on the Raspberry Pi because gcc 5 has a linking bug and Tensorflow does not compile with the shipped gcc 5 in Ubuntu Xenial.
 Gcc 6 can be installed from [this PPA](https://launchpad.net/~ubuntu-toolchain-r/+archive/ubuntu/test).

 - Tensorflow must be compiled natively on the Raspberry Pi.
 It takes a lot time (6-8 hours?), but extra swap space is not necessary.
 I restricted the build process to 2 parallel jobs to avoid unresponsive Raspberry Pi because of running out of memory.